DomLankutis/Assignment-3-Robotics/README.md

 # Assignment 3 Robotics

+Our team built a morse code converter using an arduino.
+You can run the program by using the ```autorun.bat``` file, this will compile the code in the ```main.ino``` file and uploads it to the arduino after that the the autorun script will run the **Serial Monitor** and will let you know once the device is ready.
+Once the device is ready you cant start inputing your message and it will be converted to morse code !

 ## Introduction -

-Our team built a morse code using an arduio.
-We run the program using the autorun.bat file, this file complies the code and uploads it to the arduino and then runs the serial monitor and this is  where we input the message. **:)**

 _What is morse code?_
 Morse code is an alphabet or code in which letters

 are representedby combinations of long and short light or sound signals.